Carms-dev/gegi-law-gatsby-netlify/content/cases/jv-v-ontario-health-insurance-plan.md

 ---
 isCornerstone: false
-caseName: JV v Ontario (Health Insurance Plan)
+caseName: JV v.
+Ontario (Health Insurance Plan)
 citation: 2009 CanLII 84982
 description: "The appellant, a transgender woman, was approved for Sex Reassignment Surgery (SRS), and it was deemed medically necessary by her